chfoo/webaves/docs/man_page_fragments/webaves.warc.rst

 Description
 ===========

-Read, manipulate, or write WARC files
+Read, manipulate, or write WARC files and records

 Options
 =======